 Having defined justice, fairness, equity and standards, we approach the literature with an analytical apparatus inspired by the framing of Jaggar (2009) for philosophical questions of justice..
 According to Jaggar (2009), Western philosophy has approached the issue of justice by asking “Why?”, “Where?”, “When?”, “Who?”, “What?”, and “How?”
 (5WH), applying them to a particular domain or sphere of life relevant to justice.

-In the case of transportation the question of “Where?” is paramount, as transportation by its very nature concentrates the benefits (e.g., access points to the system are not ubiquitous).
-The burdens, in contrast, are often diffuse: they are incrementally paid, for example by a distributed population in the form of taxes, or by a (possibly different) population in the form of poor health.
+In the case of transportation, the question of “Where?” is paramount as transportation by its very nature concentrates the benefits (e.g., access points to the system are not ubiquitous).
+The burdens, in contrast, are often diffuse: they are incrementally paid, for example, by a distributed population in the form of taxes, or by a (possibly different) population in the form of poor health.
 As such, the answer to “Where?” is the definition of the spatial boundaries.

 Conventionally, the question of “When?” refers to the temporal circumstances within which the demands of justice apply.
-When it comes to transportation, questions regarding temporarily are important, as for example: when did the analysis take place and under what historical policy context; when is the right time to invest in infrastructure and as a result when to generate a spatial inequality (Rabello Quadros & Nassi, 2015); for how long the burdens and benefits can be associated to a specific intervention; or even the timeline of reparative justice to reconcile the shadows of past transport-related injustices.
+When it comes to transportation, questions regarding temporarily are important in different domains: when did the analysis take place and under what historical policy context; when is the right time to invest in infrastructure and as a result when to generate a spatial inequality (Rabello Quadros & Nassi, 2015); for how long the burdens and benefits can be associated to a specific intervention; or even the timeline of reparative justice to reconcile the shadows of past transport-related injustices.

-When asking “Who?” we think about the entities that should be regarded as subjects/arbiters of justice.
+When asking “Who?”, we think about the entities that should be regarded as subjects/arbiters of justice.
 For tractability, this question is often approached through the filter of population groups, which may include several concurrent traits, including gender identity, ableness, ethnicity, age, caste, and income.
 Often, it is appropriate to consider the intersections between traits, given differences in a person’s lived experiences.
 A complication in the case of transportation is that disentangling the “Who” from their mobility tools is not always straightforward.
 Although a person is not their mode of transportation, there are large segments of the population who cannot extricate themselves from the mobility tools they use, either because they have driven themselves out of choices (Lavery et al., 2013), or have been driven out of choices by factors beyond their control (Jacques et al., 2012).
-While it is important to avoid conflating the “Who” with the “What”, for analytical purposes we need to be mindful of the connection between a person and their mobility tools.
+While it is important to avoid conflating the “Who” with the “What” , we need to be mindful of the connection between a person and their mobility tools for analytical purposes.

 “What?” refers to which entities should be regarded as objects of inequities, meaning which categories of things should be distributed in a just manner.
 To understand the distributional implications of transportation systems, it is essential to understand what they produce.
 Transportation systems are technologies to improve the rate at which space is traded for time by increasing the speed of movement.
 But as the adage goes, travel is derived demand (Mokhtarian et al., 2001).
 For this reason, we cannot stop at considering only mobility but must consider its ulterior goal–reaching destinations.
 Coupled with land use, mobility creates accessibility to opportunities as well as varied burdens.
 Transportation justice, thus, involves proximate (mobility tools and mobility) and ulterior (accessibility and activity opportunities) objectives.